swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

    location on their file system, and would like other packages to refer to for iterative development.
 Initially, that behavior can be emulated using symbolic links within the `Packages` directory.

+   If such a file is introduced, the file system representation of the editable packages will always be the "canonical" source of data, and the metadata file will simply be used for additional diagnostics or information which cannot be inferred from the file system.

 7. We will consider a `swift build --edit-all` flag for immediately moving all packages to editable mode.